StellaManganga/Supermarket-Sales-Analysis/README.md

 This project analyzes supermarket sales data to uncover key business insights using pivot tables and data visualization.

 ## Key Questions Answered: -
-1. Which productline generates the most revenue?
+1. Which product line generates the most revenue?
 2. Which city has the highest sales?
 3. What time of the day drives the most sales?